 EMBO | EMBL Science & Society conference Personal and Public Health – Genomics, Medicine and Society, 7-8 November 2013

-The next conference in the Science & Society conference series will focus on how the use of genomic information can benefit individual and public health.
-The conference speakers will present the status of genetic and genomic research and discuss the ethical, legal, economic and societal implications as well as the practical challenges of implementing the new knowledge into medical care.
+The 14th conference in the Science & Society conference series focussed on how the use of genomic information may benefit individual and public health.
+The conference speakers presented the status of genetic and genomic research and discussed the ethical, legal, economic and societal implications as well as the practical challenges of implementing the new knowledge into medical care.
 Visit the conference website for further details.